operasoftware/devopera/_drafts/wifi-ble-and-javascript/2015-02-28-wifi-ble-javascript.md

 			<ul>
 				<li><a href="http://en.wikipedia.org/wiki/Capacitor">Wikipedia</a></li>
 				<li><a href="http://docs.spark.io/shields/#setting-up-the-shield-2-electrolytic-capacitor-100uf-5">Capacitors</a></li>
 				<li><strong>Tip: </strong> Capacitors have polarity.
-On the plastic above one of the pins you'll see a light coloured strip with a negative sign "-" on it.
+On the plastic above one of the pins you'll see a light colored strip with a negative sign "-" on it.
 Always connect that pin to GND pins or rails </li>
 			</ul>
 		</td>
 		<td><img src="img/capacitor.jpg"></td>